mohamed82008/KissThreading.jl/README.md

 # KissThreading.jl

+This package is WIP and not fully tested.
+Use with care (`tmap!` should be safe to use).

 Simple patterns supporting working with threads in Julia.
 Functionalities:
 * `tmap!`, `tmapreduce`, `tmapadd` functions.
 They are designed for relatively expensive mapping `f`;
 * `trandjump` and `TRNG` are for random number generators ready for threading